Typescript SDK

 Schema DDL (WowSQLSchema)

-UUID primary key: POST /api/v2/schema/tables requires a primaryKey column with type UUID.
-Use auto_increment: true on that column for DEFAULT gen_random_uuid().
-Raw CREATE TABLE via /api/v2/schema/execute cannot use SERIAL PRIMARY KEY (or similar integer PK).
+Requires service role key: Schema operations use wowsql_service_... (not the anon key).
+POST /api/v2/schema/tables requires a primaryKey column with type UUID.
+Use auto_increment: true for DEFAULT gen_random_uuid().
+Raw DDL via POST /api/v2/schema/execute cannot use SERIAL PRIMARY KEY.
 Existing tables are unchanged.

 import { WowSQLSchema } from '@wowsql/sdk';